Dos and Don’ts for Proofreading Academic Writing

 • Exclamation marks (unless part of a quote)

-2. Don’t Change the Content
+2. Don’t Change the Meaning

 3. Do Check Citations and References

-4. Do Proofread Quotes
+4. Do Proofread Quotes (But Be Careful About Editing Them Directly)

 5. Do Make Direct Edits for Objective Issues

-• Incorrectly introduced abbreviations
+• Incorrectly introduced acronyms and initialisms

 • Incorrect or inconsistent capitalization